-There are a lot of verses throughout Scripture that we could read about not worrying, because there are so many assurances throughout Scripture that God is for us, that He wants to hear from us, that He wants us to experience peace and victory.
+There are a lot of verses throughout Scripture that we could read about not worrying, because there are so many assurances throughout Scripture that God is for us, that He wants to hear from us, that He wants us to experience peace and victory from our fears and our worries.
 Cling to that truth.
-Keep casting your worries and keep clinging to His love and peace.

 If you are struggling with worry and anxiety, I HIGHLY recommend the book Calm My Anxious Heart: A Woman’s Guide to Finding Contentment (aff link) by Linda Dillow.
 It is awesome and changed my life, my perspective, and my anxious heart. 🙂

 I also encourage you to subscribe to the blog and you’ll receive a printable of 15 Scriptures to Pray When You’re Struggling with Fear, as well as 30 Scriptures You Can Pray For Your Children.